-2. Remain calm and talk to the caller Note the caller's number if displayed on your phone If the threat had been sent via email or social media, see appropriate section below 4.
-If you are able to, record the call5.
-Write down the exact wording of the threat:
+- Remain calm and talk to the caller Note the caller's number if displayed on your phone - 4.
+If you are able to, record the call - 5.
+Write down the exact wording of the threat: - 3.
+If the threat had been sent via email or social media, see appropriate section below